-For those applying for a licence for the first time, you will be charged a fee for the initial inspection of your training premises.
-The fee can be found via the Fee Code section of the rules of racing and will be charged to your account when your Licence is issued.
+For those applying for a licence for the first time, the fee for the initial inspection of your training premises of £250.72 (incl.
+VAT £50.14) will be charged to your account when your Licence is issued.

 The same fee will be charged to those who apply for a change of stables or additional yard and, again, the fee will only be relevant if your application is approved.